DHBW-FN-TIT20/essensfindung/_sources/usage.rst.txt

 Google API Token
 ----------------

-Create your own `API Key <https://cloud.google.com/docs/authentication/api-keys>`_ in this key you have to enable the `Google Maps Places API <https://console.cloud.google.com/apis/library/places-backend.googleapis.com>`_
+Create your own `API Key <https://cloud.google.com/docs/authentication/api-keys>`_ in this key you have to enable the `Google Maps Places API <https://console.cloud.google.com/apis/library/places-backend.googleapis.com>`_ and `Geocoding <https://console.cloud.google.com/marketplace/product/google/geocoding-backend.googleapis.com>`_
 If you already have a Google Project you can activate the API `here <https://console.cloud.google.com/apis/library/places-backend.googleapis.com>`_

 Installation